cchen-cc/SFDA-DPL/README.md

 </p>

 ## Installation
-* Install Pytorch 0.4.1 and CUDA 9.0
+* Install Pytorch 0.4.1 and CUDA 9.0 (Note that the results reported in the paper are obtained by running the code on this Pytorch version.
+As raised by the issue, using higher version of Pytorch may seem to have a performance decrease on optic cup segmentation.)
 * Clone this repo
 ```
 git clone https://github.com/cchen-cc/SFDA-DPL